Tim Cunliffe: Artist Profile

 About the Artist :

-Tim Cunliffe has been a professional stained glass artist for over 20 years.
-After a degree in sculpture, he obtained a postgraduate Diploma in Stained Glass from Central Saint Martins, London.
+Tim Cunliffe has been a professional stained glass artist for over 30 years.
+After a degree in sculpture, he obtained a postgraduate Diploma in Stained Glass from Central Saint Martins, London under the tuition of the artist Amal Ghosh.
 His stained glass combines meticulous craftsmanship with a fine art sensibility that delights in the illuminating properties of glass.

 During his career he has had numerous exhibitions both in the UK and Europe, and his work is in great demand by discerning art collectors who understand the depth and skill in his work.
 Tim is also a passionate advocator of stained glass, and as such, regularly teaches the next generation of up-and-coming artists so that this thousand-year-old tradition can survive – and indeed thrive.